fristonio/dash/docs/README.md

 > Chrome for unix like system relies heavily on this fork and exec model, each tab that is opened in chrome is a unique process spwanned using fork and exec, which is to say each tab has its own process image and address space.

+* Under linux fork is implemented using copy on write, so the only penalty incurred by fork is the time and memory required to duplicate the parents page table and create unique task strucutre for the child.

+There are some embedded devices which does not have a MMU, fork cannot be implemented on such devices.
+The fuction `vfork` is used for them.
+It is a special case of clone, which is used to create a new process without calling the page tables of the parent process(so it gives better performance than fork).
+For more information `man 2 vfork`

 ### exec

 * Loads a new program into current address space.